rbbratta/rhcos-slb/sdn-to-ovn/README.md

 - Create the nmstate

-This will generate one MC per node.
-For flexibility.
+This will generate one MC per node for flexibility.

-For example.
+For example:
 `path: /etc/nmstate/openshift/${HOSTNAME}.yml`